-This new book explores important issue of cross-cultural management from a variety of perspectives, including theoretical and research perspectives.
-It considers the impact of knowledge, experience, and exposure of cross-cultural differences in developing global viewpoint and citizenship in the corporate workplace.
-The volume throws light on the emerging concepts of building global citizens who are willing to think beyond boundaries of place, identity, and category, and recognize all human beings as their equals while respecting humanity’s inherent diversity.
+This new book explores the recent issue of cross-cultural management from both theoretical and research perspectives.
+It considers the impact of knowledge, experience, and exposure of cross-cultural differences in developing a global viewpoint and citizenship in the corporate workplace.
+The volume throws light on the emerging concepts of building global citizens who are willing to think beyond boundaries of place, identity, and category, and to recognize all human beings as their equals while respecting humanity’s inherent diversity.

 The effective use of cross-cultural teams can provide a source of experience and innovative thinking to enhance the competitive position of organizations.
 However, cultural differences can interfere with the successful completion of goals in today’s multicultural global business community.
 To achieve project goals and avoid cultural misunderstandings, managers should be culturally sensitive and promote creativity and motivation through flexible leadership.
-The chapter authors in Cross-Cultural Exposure and Connections: Evolving Global Businesses and Global Citizens look at these challenges by reviewing and conducting empirical studies, roundtables, and focus discussions.
+The chapter authors in this volume look at these challenges by reviewing and conducting empirical studies, roundtables, and focus discussions.

 The volume tackles a variety of issues, including enterprise resource planning (ERP), talent management, differences in individual work performances, differences in leadership styles, virtual work relationships, and much more.
 It looks at the challenges in establishing crosscultural workplaces, such as the overcoming significant barriers in multi-cultural project communications and motivating project team members.

 Table of Contents